FHICT-Owen/ICAP/docs/Cloud_Services.md

 For the premium version, the pricing is very simple at a fixed cost of $0.928/hour.

+### Sonarcloud
+- **Usage**: Sonarcloud is used in the CI/CD pipeline of ICAP to perform static code analyses.
+Using these static code analyses, vulnerabilities and flaws within ICAP can be easily identified and solved.

 ## Sources
 - https://www.mongodb.com/atlas/serverless
 - https://azure.microsoft.com/en-us/pricing/details/active-directory/external-identities/